Marrow (character): Critical response

 Darren Franich of Entertainment Weekly stated Marrow embodies "superhero body horror at its finest," saying Swiss artist Hans Ruedi Giger would have appreciated the character.
 Deirdre Kaye of Scary Mommy called Marrow a "role model" and a "truly heroic" female character.
-Amer Sawan of Comic Book Resources noted the similarities between the powers of Marrow and the newly-acquired abilities of Captain Boomerang from DC Comics.
+Amer Sawan of Comic Book Resources noted the similarities between the powers of Marrow and the newly acquired abilities of Captain Boomerang from DC Comics.

 Impact

 Marrow placed 8th in a popularity contest held by Marvel Comics in 2021, which served to determine who would be the final member of a new X-Men team that would debut during the Hellfire Gala storyline.

 Other versions

 X-Men: Age of Apocalypse

-An alternate universe variant of Marrow from Earth-295 makes a cameo appearance in X-Men: Age of Apocalypse #2 as a member of the Morlocks.
+An alternate universe version of Marrow from Earth-295 makes a cameo appearance in X-Men: Age of Apocalypse #2 as a member of the Morlocks.

 House of M

-An alternate universe variant of Marrow from Earth-58163 appears in "House of M: Masters of Evil" #4 as a member of the Red Guard who is later killed by the Hood.
+An alternate universe version of Marrow from Earth-58163 appears in "House of M: Masters of Evil" #4 as a member of the Red Guard who is later killed by the Hood.